base/base/docs/specs/experimental/custom-gas-token.md

 - `depositETHTo(address,uint32,bytes)`
 - `finalizeETHWithdrawal(address,address,uint256,bytes)`

-The following legacy methods in `L2StandardBridge` MUST also revert when custom gas token is being used and the CALLVALUE is nonzero:
+The following legacy methods in `L2StandardBridge` MUST always revert when custom gas token is being used:

 - `withdraw(address,uint256,uint32,bytes)`
 - `withdrawTo(address,address,uint256,uint32,bytes)`
 - `finalizeDeposit(address,address,address,address,uint256,bytes)`

+These methods are deprecated and subject to be removed in the future.

 ### CrossDomainMessenger